Staying at Annie Bay Cottage

 The story of Annie Bay

-Welcome to Annie Bay school house, located on the shared territories of Tl’a’min and Shíshálh Nations in the qathet Regional District community of Stillwater.
+Welcome to Annie Bay school house, located on the shared territories of Tl’a’min and Shíshálh Nations in the qathet Regional District community of Stillwater, a 15 minute drive south of the city of Powell River.
 In the Tla’ amin and Sechelt languages Stillwater is called qʷoqʷnɛs which means Little Whale. qathet means ‘coming together’ and comprises the Saltery Bay to Lund, including the City of Powell River, and Texada, Lasqueti and Savary Islands.

 Annie Bay School was named after Annie Frolander, a settler who came to Stillwater in the early 20th Century and donated land in 1922 for the school to be built on what is now Frolander Bay.
 The company that owned the local mill was based in Stillwater Minnesota.
 The population of the second Stillwater grew into a stumping (logging) community and up to 36 children could squeeze into the one room schoolhouse, finally outgrowing it in 1936 when a new school was built a kilometer away.
 The schoolhouse was moved from the corner of the bay to its current location in 1999.